 Just as importantly, a WooCommerce host will also provide 24/7 support with access to staff experienced with the platform that can quickly troubleshoot and address any issues you might have.

-Shared hosting support is often very generalist and while there may be specific expertise at second line, that is more delay.
+Shared plans have a weakness that their support is often very generalist and while there may be specific expertise at second line, that is more delay.
 When lost minutes mean lost revenue, fast response times are essential!

-If that host also offers free or simple WooCommerce setup, secure hosting, a Content Delivery Network (CDN) solution, SEO tools, domain names, SSL certificates, fast servers and the ability to scale up as your store grows, all the better!
+If that host also offers free or simple WooCommerce setup, secure hosting, a Content Delivery Network (CDN) solution, SEO tools, domain names, free SSL certificate and/or management of premium secure certificates, fast servers and the ability to scale up as your store grows, all the better!

-Most hosts offering shared hosting will place your website on a server with perhaps hundreds or thousands of other sites.
+Most hosts offering shared plans will place your website on a server with perhaps hundreds or thousands of other sites.

 This is fine for smaller websites, blogs and landing pages but it won’t be enough for an online store.
 The more sites on a single server, the more work that server has to go and therefore, the lower the performance.

-That's why, when opting for a service for a busy online shop, you need to go for premium services such as managed services, or a VPS, which has been specifically tuned and optimized for such loads which can be experienced.
+That's why, when opting for a service for a busy online shop, you need to go for premium services such as managed services, or VPS hosting, which has been specifically tuned and optimized for such loads which can be experienced.